Richie765/psync/README.md

 * The script should be a single file so it can be copied to other systems easily.
 * The module dependencies should be kept low, only core and a few non-exotic modules are used.
-* It should work with most Perl versions commonly in use
+* It should work with most Perl versions commonly in use (currently v5.10 is required)

 TODO and Known issues